EMMC-ASBL/tripper/docs/tools/datadoc.md

   {add,find,load}       Subcommands:
-    add                 Populate the triplestore with data documentation. find                Find documented resources in the triplestore. load                Load documented dataset from a storage.
+    add                 Populate the triplestore with data documentation. find                Find documented resources in the triplestore. fetch               Fetch documented dataset from a storage.

 options:
   -h, --help            show this help message and exit